• Home

 Registration Fees

-Registration fees can be paid in advance using a P-card, or with the traveler’s personal credit card and the reimbursed by submitting the receipt with a travel expense report.
+Registration fees can be paid in advance using a P-card, or with the traveler’s personal credit card and then reimbursed by submitting the receipt with a travel expense report.
 For any registration or conference fee, travelers must indicate whether meals or lodging are included.
 If meals or lodging are included and an amount is shown on the receipt for these items, reimbursement cannot be claimed for those items.
-If meals or lodging is included but an amount is not shown on the receipt, the traveler must report meals and/or lodging was provided and cannot claim additional lodging expenses and those meal allowances must be deducted from the meal per diems.
+If meals or lodging is included but an amount is not shown on the receipt, the traveler must report meals and/or lodging was provided and cannot claim additional lodging expenses and those meal allowances must be deducted from the meal per diem.

 Charitable donations and fees associated with optional events cannot be paid or reimbursed.